samuelmtimbo/unit/README.md

 ## Contributing

-Please feel free to clone or fork Unit's source code, and to send pull requests.
+Please feel free to clone or fork Unit's source code.

 This is the best place to learn about Unit's design and implementation, and the official channel for Open Source collaboration.